 Paula E North, MD

-As professor and Chief (Pediatric Pathology) at the Medical College of Wisconsin and Medical Director of Pathology and Laboratory Medicine at Children’s Wisconsin, Dr. North is responsible for oversight of all clinical, administrative, research, and teaching aspects of Pediatric Pathology in the Department of Pathology and directs the Children's Wisconsin Clinical Laboratories.
+Dr. North is a professor in the Department of pathology at the Medical College of Wisconsin.
 As an internationally recognized expert in the pathological diagnosis of congenital and perinatal vascular anomalies, she provides primary Pathology diagnostic support to the Birthmarks and Vascular Anomalies Center as well as an international vascular anomalies consultation service.
 Dr. North is also Professor in the Institute for Health and Society at MCW and an active member of the MCW Global Health Program.

 Areas of Interest